 A student who audits a course does so for the purposes of self-enrichment and academic exploration.
 Students not enrolled in an eligible program who elect to take courses without earning college credit are considered Audit students.
-This non-credit option is NOT available for courses beginning with a "CC" "N" "NM" "NU" "NUR" "PT" "ST" "ML" and "W".
+This non-credit option is NOT available for courses beginning with a CDA, CEN, CET, CGS (excluding CGS 1240), CIS, CNT, COP, COT, CTS, EEC, EEX, GRA, ISM, PRN, NUR, PTN, STS or MLT.
 Students who elect to complete courses on a non-credit basis are not guaranteed full technology access; however, every effort will be made to provide technology resources.
-Transcripts denote a "ZP" or "Audit" upon completion of the course.
+Transcripts denote an "Audit" upon completion of the course.
 Students may choose to convert the Audit grade to a letter grade and earn credit for an additional fee.
 An audit student is considered a learner and it is expected that the student will participate with reasonable regularity and do assigned work, particularly if she/he expects to convert the Audit grade to a letter grade at a future time.

-Developmental Education and Rasmussen College Entrance Placement Exam Re-test Policy
+Developmental Education and Rasmussen College Entrance Placement Assessment Re-test Policy

-The goal of developmental education is to provide students with a solid foundation of basic skills and knowledge as they move on to college level classes.
-Placement into Foundation courses reflects the commitment Rasmussen College has to ensuring the success of all students, and to providing educational opportunities to those who enroll.
-All new students who enroll in a Degree, Diploma, or Certificate program are required to take the Rasmussen College Entrance Placement Exam reading, writing, and math placement tests.
-Applicants providing a college transcript indicating a grade of C or higher or a grade of Pass in college-level English and/or Mathematics are not required to complete College entrance placement examinations in the corresponding subject area and will not require remedial coursework in areas in which they have previously proven this proficiency.
-Students who have not completed a college-level English course are required to complete the reading and writing sections of the placement examination.
-Students who have not completed a college-level math course are required to complete the math portion of the placement examination.
+The goal of Developmental Education is to provide students with a solid foundation of basic skills and knowledge as they move on to college-level classes.
+Placement into Developmental Education courses reflects the commitment Rasmussen College has to ensuring the success of all students, and to providing educational opportunities to those who enroll.
+Coursework in math or English that is numbered below 100 is considered to be Developmental Education.
+College entrance placement assessment scores are used to appropriately place students in English and math courses according to skill level.
+See Entrance Assessment Table for placement scores.

+All new students who enroll in a degree, diploma, or certificate program are required to take the Rasmussen College entrance placement English, and math placement assessments.
+Applicants providing a college transcript indicating a grade of C or higher in college-level English and/or mathematics are not required to complete College entrance placement assessments in the corresponding subject area and will not require Developmental Education coursework in areas in which they have previously proven this proficiency.
+Applicants who have not completed a college-level English course are required to complete the English section of the placement assessment.
+Applicants who have not completed a college-level math course are required to complete the math portion of the placement assessment.